 The data from one month alone does not make a trend.
-Please note that in the percentage of all cash sales, above, we had under 9% in April 2020, but then it did bounce back up into double digits until October.
-It may well do that in November, too, once we have cleared the election jitters period.
+Please note that in the percentage of all cash sales, above, we had under 10% in 3 times in the last year, but then it did bounce back up into double digits again, despite the raging Covid induced white hot seller’s market.

-During the early part of the downturn, the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).
+During the early part of the downturn (2008 – 2010), the percentage of all cash buyers was not only in single digits, but for the couple of windows I pulled up, it was in the 3% to 4% range (spring 2006 and spring 2007).

 This is a data point to watch.

-For home sellers, it may suggest that conditions are not as strong as in recent months for selling.
-For buyers, it may imply that conditions are better for writing offers closer to list price and for keeping all of your contingencies.
-We’ll need to chart other numbers, too, such as the average sales to list price, the absorption rate, etc.
+When the ratio is low, for home sellers, it may suggest that conditions are not as strong as in recent months for selling.
+For buyers, it may imply that conditions are a little better for writing offers closer to list price and for keeping all of your contingencies.
+We’ll need to chart other numbers, too, such as the average sales to list price, the absorption rate, etc. to be sure.

 I think you could read the percentage of all cash buyers as a data point of home buyer’s confidence in the real estate market.
-Right now, the market cooling from a long run of exuberance.
-Let’s see if we get the typical cooling trend in winter.
+Right now, that percentage is not too different from other Marches in this pandemic period.
+So it seems, generally, to be holding steady.

 March is usually a little softer than February.
 What’s interesting is that we aren’t seeing a stronger response to buyer uncertainty since Russia invaded Ukraine on February 24th.
 The market did get a bit of a ripple, but you would not know if from this data.